OpenTermsArchive/docs/content/terms/guideline/reviewing.md

 1. Open the pull request associated with the contribution and service.
 2. Navigate to the "Files changed" tab of the pull request.
 Here, you will see the files being changed by the contribution, including the JSON file of the service.
 3. To edit the file, click on the three dots button on the right side of the file name and select "Edit file".
-This will open the file in the Github editor.
+This will open the file in the GitHub editor.
 4. From here, you can change the file name from the current Service ID to the new Service ID, which represents the transliteration of the service name.
 5. Once you have made the changes, commit them and review the pull request as usual.
 If everything checks out, you can merge the pull request.